-In the 1880s, the Victorian land boom was in full swing, and there were many unusual land transactions.
+In the 1880s and 1890s, the Victorian land boom was in full swing, and there were many unusual land transactions.

-Hills sold to "Isabella Bartholomew of Callamon Canterbury Married Woman and Edward Smith of Collins Street Melbourne Banker" on 13th November 1894 for £279 and fourteen shillings.
+Hills sold Crown allotment 126 to Isabella Bartholomew of Callamon Canterbury, Married Woman, and Edward Smith of Collins Street Melbourne, Banker, on 17th May 1895 for 279 pounds fourteen shillings as shown in instrument number 0358375.

-Allotment 126 was on sold and subdivided, partly used for the Princes Alexandrina Estate promoted by Spencer Jackson.
+Allotment 126 was onsold and subdivided, partly used for the Princes Alexandrina Estate promoted by Spencer Jackson.
 By 1970, most of the land had been reclaimed by the government and incorporated into the Ferntree Gully National Park.